LucDuponcheelAtGitHub/mathProblems/README.md

 # Math Problems

-My twin brother, Marc, has often has sent me an interesting math problem.
+My twin brother, Marc, often sends me an interesting math problem.

-From time to time I have tried to solve it using Scala code as a tool.
+From time to time I try to solve it using Scala code as a tool.

 ## Special Ellipse